jkomoros/boardgame/README.md

 A RoundRobin move defines some end-condition (by default the move has gone around one complete cycle and applied for each player) and an action to apply when each Move is applied.
 It stores some bookkeeping information in your gameState, and has its DefaultsForState handle advancing to the next target player each time.

 RoundRobins are pretty complex under the hood because they can model a number of interesting exit criterion.
 To use a round robin your gameState must implement `moveinterfaces.RoundRobinProperties`.
 Alternatively you can anonymously embed `moveinterfaces.RoundRobinBaseGameState` instead of `boardgame.BaseSubState` to implement it for free.

-In addition, immediately before a round robin can happen, the bookkeeping data must be set correctly.
-You do this by applying `moves.StartRoundRobin`.
-This move takes no configuration, but must be applied to start a round robin.
-That's why there's a `moves.NewStartRoundRobinMoveConfig()` constructor, designed to be used in an ordered phase of moves.

 RoundRobin moves are very powerful and general, and the `moves.RoundRobin` documentation goes into more depth on how to configure and use them.
 In practice you almost always use two types of moves that are simple sub-classes of RoundRobin: `moves.DealComponents` to deal components from a gameState to specific players, and `moves.CollectComponents` to collect components from each player into gameState.